falconry/falcon/docs/user/faq.rst

         def on_get(self, req, resp):
             resp.media = { 'hello': 'World' }

+:attr:`resp.text <falcon.Response.text>` and
-`resp.text` and `resp.data` are very similar, they both allow you to set the body of the response.
-The difference being, `text` takes a string and `data` takes bytes.
+:attr:`resp.data <falcon.Response.data>` are very similar, they both allow you to set the body of the response.
+The difference being, :attr:`~falcon.Response.text` takes a string and :attr:`~falcon.Response.data` takes bytes.

 .. code:: python